Massachusetts Sports Betting

 Massachusetts has competition for sports betting revenue to its north, west, and south.
-New York, New Hampshire, and Rhode Island all have some form of legalized sports betting.
-Connecticut will have legal sports betting sometime in early 2022.
+Maine, Connecticut, New York, New Hampshire, and Rhode Island all have some form of legalized sports betting.

-New York accepted its first sports bet in July 2019 but has yet to add mobile sports betting, though the regulatory process is proceeding and we expect mobile wagering to go live in the state in 2022.
+New York accepted its first sports bet in July 2019 and added mobile betting in January 2022.
 New Hampshire legalized sports betting in 2019 and offers both online and retail sports betting, albeit with DraftKings having a monopoly as the only operator in the state.

 Rhode Island opened its doors to sports betting in November 2018 under a monopoly model run by the state lottery.
 Almost a year later, in September 2019, online and mobile betting went live in Rhode Island.
 Vermont remains the only state bordering MA that does not offer sports betting.